oshaughnessy/sierramountainll/_pages/parents.md

 ## Eligibility

-Kids ages 4-13 can play baseball with the Sierra Mountain Little League.
+Boys and girls ages 4-13 can play baseball with the Sierra Mountain Little League.
 Girls ages 9-12 can play softball here.

 You can find out your player's age for league placement at the [Little League Age Finder](https://www.littleleague.org/play-little-league/determine-league-age/).
 Note that the formulas for baseball and softball league ages are different.